zingarelli/zingarelli/README.md

 Thank you for visiting my GitHub Profile!

 🎓 I am a **Front End** developer, primarily working with  **React**.
+I'm also a Data Science/Machine Learning enthusiast.

 🛠️ My current stack: HTML, CSS, JavaScript, TypeScript, React, Next, Python, MySQL.

-🌱 Right now I'm deepening my knowledge in NextJS and testing libraries.
+🌱 Right now I'm advancing my studies in JavaScript and taking my first steps with NextJS.

+📈 My long-term plan is to become a Data Scientist.

 📫 You can message me on [LinkedIn](https://www.linkedin.com/in/zingarelli/) or send me an [e-mail](mailto:zingarelli.m@gmail.com).

 ## Portifolio 🖥️

-Most of my repos are based on projects developed in courses I take at [Alura](https://www.alura.com.br), a brazilian online school for technology courses.
+Most of my repos are based on projects developed in courses I took at [Alura](https://www.alura.com.br), a brazilian online school for technology courses.

 Although I'm documenting my recent projects in English, most of them are in Portuguese.
-If any of those in Portuguese pique your interest and you want to know more about them, please contact me.
+If any of those projects in Portuguese pique your interest and you want to know more about them, please contact me.

 Below, you will find a list of my most important projects, showcasing the evolution of my learning skills.
 By clicking on a project's name, you will be redirected to its repository.
 If there is an online page associated to it, I have also included the link to it.